-Considerations 1.
-The DIA, through the Office of Public Parking, will provide 25 spaces per Provided by DIA event for volunteers to the Florida Theatre in the Yates Garage during events for a term of five (5) years.
-2. The Office of Public Parking will track the usage of spaces for each event.
-3. Florida Theatre Volunteers will not have the right to any specific spots in the Yates Garage.
+Considerations Provided by DIA The DIA, through the Office of Public Parking, will provide 25 spaces per event for volunteers to the Florida Theatre in the Yates Garage during events for a term of five (5) years.
+The Office of Public Parking will track the usage of spaces for each event.
+Florida Theatre Volunteers will not have the right to any specific spots in the Yates Garage.
 All parking will be on a first come, first serve basis.
-4. The Office of Public Parking will recognize the proof of purchase provided by the Florida Theatre and allow those patrons to park in the Yates Garage on event day without further payment.
-5. The Yates Garage will be open for the duration of all Florida Theatre events.
-Considerations 1.
-The Florida Theatre, through its own website and ticket office, will offer Provided by the Florida the option for patrons to prepurchase parking in the Yates Garage at the Theatre time of the sale of any event ticket.
-2. The Florida Theatre will provide proof of payment to the patron that will be used to allow entry to the Yates Garage on event day.
-3. The Florida Theatre will remit the revenue collected from prepaid parking to the Office of Public Parking each month, with a report showing how much was collected for each event.
-4. The Florida Theatre will log which volunteers work at each event.
+The Office of Public Parking will recognize the proof of purchase provided by the Florida Theatre and allow those patrons to park in the Yates Garage on event day without further payment.
+The Yates Garage will be open for the duration of all Florida Theatre events.
+Considerations Provided by the Florida Theatre 1.
+The Florida Theatre, through its own website and ticket office, will offer the option for patrons to prepurchase parking in the Yates Garage at the time of the sale of any event ticket.
+The Florida Theatre will provide proof of payment to the patron that will be used to allow entry to the Yates Garage on event day.
+The Florida Theatre will remit the revenue collected from prepaid parking to the Office of Public Parking each month, with a report showing how much was collected for each event.
+The Florida Theatre will log which volunteers work at each event.
 5. The Florida Theatre will provide a prepaid parking option for all events hosted at the venue.
 6. The Florida Theatre will provide advertising for the Yates Garage as "the preferred and recommended parking facility of the Florida Theatre" on the following media: a.
 The Directions and Parking Page of its website b.
 Individual event webpages c.
 Ticket Receipts d.
-Online, electronic Playbills, or physical Playbills if the Theatre resumes printing of those Fees and Financial 1.
-Volunteer parking in the Yates Garage will be provided to the Florida Considerations Theatre free of charge in lieu of any management fee paid to the Florida Theatre for selling prepaid parking.
-2. All parties understands that the third-party processor that the Florida Theatre uses will take a portion of the sale as a transaction fee in an amount to be no greater than \$1.30.
-Requirements for 1.
-All Florida Theatre volunteers will complete the Monthly Parking Volunteers Application Form as provided by the Office of Public Parking and will VOIUIILEEIS agree to the terms therein.
-Additional Terms and 1.
+Online, electronic Playbills, or physical Playbills if the Theatre resumes printing of those Fees and Financial Considerations Volunteer parking in the Yates Garage will be provided to the Florida Theatre free of charge in lieu of any management fee paid to the Florida Theatre for selling prepaid parking.
+All parties understands that the third-party processor that the Florida Theatre uses will take a portion of the sale as a transaction fee in an amount to be no greater than \$1.30.
+Requirements for Volunteers 1.
+All Florida Theatre volunteers will complete the Monthly Parking Application Form as provided by the Office of Public Parking and will agree to the terms therein.
+Additional Terms and Conditions 1.
 The DIA reserves the right to audit the use of spaces at any time.

-Conditions
+SUPPLEMENTAL INFORMATION

-SUPPLEMENTAL INFORMATION RESOLUTION 2023-12-09: FLORIDA THEATRE VOLUNTEER PARKING MEMRANDUM
+F RESOLUTION 2023-12-09: FLORIDA THEATRE VOLUNTEER PARKING

+MEMORANDUM

-DATE: December 20 th , 2023 TO: Strategic Implementation Committee THRU: Carol Worsham, Committee Chair, Strategic Implementation Committee FROM: Lori Boyer, Chief Executive Officer, Downtown Investment Authority RE: Resolution 2023-12-09 Florida Theatre Volunteer Parking
+DATE: December 20th, 2023

+TO: Strategic Implementation Committee

+THRU: Carol Worsham, Committee Chair, Strategic Implementation Committee

+FROM: Lori Boyer, Chief Executive Officer, Downtown Investment Authority

+RE: Resolution 2023-12-09 Florida Theatre Volunteer Parking